zeromonio/zeromon/README.md

 #### Preparation

 In order to create the Zeromon AMI, I have been building it from the official AWS Ubuntu 18.04 LTS AMI (`ami-0ac019f4fcb7cb7e6`).
-Once I create an EC2 instance using this official Ubuntu AMI, I run the following commands to prepare and create an AMI it:
+Once I create an EC2 instance using this official Ubuntu AMI, I run the following commands to create our own AMI from it:

 ```
 cd /usr/local/bin/ && wget https://raw.githubusercontent.com/ericoc/zeromon/master/zeromon.sh && chmod +x zeromon.sh &&